Protecting digital intellectual property

 Business Software Alliance (BSA)

 BSA is a trade association for the software industry and its hardware partners.
 Among its main objectives is to protect the IP rights of software producers, enforce software copyright legislation and encourage compliance among software users.
-Find out more about the BSA activities on the BSA website.

 UK Interactive Entertainment Association (UKIE)

-Alliance Against Intellectual Property Theft
+Alliance for Intellectual Property

 The Alliance is a UK-based coalition of associations and enforcement organisations working to protect IP rights in a range of business sectors.
 Members include representatives of the audiovisual, music, video game and software industries as well as publishers, authors, retailers and designers.
-Read about Alliance on the Alliance website.

 Federation Against Copyright Theft (FACT)

 FACT aims to protect the UK film and broadcasting industries against counterfeiting, copyright and trade mark infringements.
-Find out more on the FACT website.

 UK Music represents the collective interests of the UK's commercial music industry.
-Read about IP protection for music on the UK Music website.